 Each party is based on certain “star” dishes, famous and delicious.
 But, unless you don’t want 20 variations of pumpkin pie and no appetizers or “real food”, consult with the other participants and establish which dishes will be brought by each and every person.

-We also encourage you to don’t forget about beverages – both cold and hot.
+We also encourage you to don’t forget about beverages in 2019 both cold and hot.
 Hot chocolate and cinnamon-flavored coffee will certainly be a hit, so make sure you bring enough for everyone.

 Don’t forget about fruit punches and some freaky cocktails complete with Halloween accessories like monster eyes, gummy snakes, or anything equally creepy.
 Water is vital too so make sure everyone is fully hydrated after all pastries, pies, cakes, and cookies provided.